 Fill in your Office 365 user name and password in the fields provided:

-- You will then need to specify which users are to receive email signatures via Signatures for Office 365.
+- You then need to specify which users are to receive email signatures via Signatures for Office 365.
 By default, this option will be set to all users.
 If you wish to process messages for a particular groups of users, you can specify the name of a Distribution group and only the message from users in that group will be sent to the Exclaimer Cloud:

 Click Next when ready.